The Honorable Rob Bonta

 U.S. Department of Health and Human Services

-- 2. The now-rescinded disallowance indicated that the Department would disallow $200,000,000 every quarter, for an annual disallowance total of $800,000,000, until the State complied with the Weldon Amendment.
+- back to note 1 2.
+The now-rescinded disallowance indicated that the Department would disallow $200,000,000 every quarter, for an annual disallowance total of $800,000,000, until the State complied with the Weldon Amendment.

-- 5. Letter from Jocelyn Samuels, Director, Office for Civil Rights, to Catherine W. Short, Vice President of Legal Affairs, Life Legal Foundation (and others) (June 21, 2016).
+- back to note 4 5.
+Letter from Jocelyn Samuels, Director, Office for Civil Rights, to Catherine W. Short, Vice President of Legal Affairs, Life Legal Foundation (and others) (June 21, 2016).

-- 7. As noted in the 2016 Closure Letter, one of the seven insurers, Anthem Blue Cross, requested and obtained an exemption from the State for one or more religious employers after the 2014 DMHC letter was issued.
+- back to note 6 7.
+As noted in the 2016 Closure Letter, one of the seven insurers, Anthem Blue Cross, requested and obtained an exemption from the State for one or more religious employers after the 2014 DMHC letter was issued.
 As a result, the State imposed no requirement on the insurer for which the insurer sought an exemption.